Alpe d'Huez Ski Resort

 If all else fails & you are after well priced accommodation in a central location, the main valley town of Le Bourg d'Oisans provides several options plus a range of local services not available in many of the higher villages.
 Bourg d'Oisans is convenient for skiing Les 2 Alpes & La Grave as well as Alpe d'Huez.
 Due to the confusing & often unreliable local buses, staying here is best for those with their own transport to drive up the valley to the new integrated car park & gondola below the Eau d'Olle dam.
 That said, there are bus services up to Alpe d'Huez throughout the day in winter, plus a free shuttle to Vaujany.
 There is a plan for a gondola from Bourg d'Oisans up to the main village at Alpe d'Huez, which will be a game-changer for the town.

-For detailed info on the best places to stay in the Grand Domaine, see our Alpe d’Huez Accommodation Information page .
+For detailed info on the best places for overnight accommodation in the Grand Domaine, see our Where to Stay in Alpe d’Huez page .

 Ski Rentals, Lessons, Guiding & Services